The Neck Called. It Wants Its Elbow Pain Back.

 Here's where people screw up:

-They find tenderness at the lateral elbow (you always will), call it tennis elbow, and start:
+They find tenderness at the lateral elbow (you almost always will), call it tennis elbow, and immediately start:

 Eccentrics